freemanpeterson/SWIFTPowershell/README.md

 #### Notes:              Most of the script functionaly depends on FQDN as ComputerName.
 ####                     Example: Computer.Domain.Com

+This module is not part of SolarWinds TradeMark.
+This requires SWISPowershell to be installed.

+This module is designed to make system administration easier.
+I plan to add in functionality as time goes on(Stay Tuned!)

 ```
 Install instructions:
 1) copy config.json.sample to config.json